lcouper/RprogrammingCourse/Week1/PracticeExercises/README.md

 ### Useful functions: read.csv(), mean(), max(), which() ###

 2.1 Download and import the "Anopheles_Data.csv" data set.
 Save it as a variable in R called "Anopheles"
-Note: There are column names in this dataset (so set header = TRUE) This dataset contains information about the number of *Anopheles quadrimaculatus* (the malaria vector in eastern US) at various sites in Florida
+Note: There are column names in this dataset (so set header = TRUE).
+This dataset contains information about the number of *Anopheles quadrimaculatus* (the malaria vector in eastern US) at various sites in Florida.
-The "value" column indicates how many mosuqitoes were found in the trap at that day/location.
+The "value" column indicates how many mosquitoes were found in the trap at that day/location.

 2.1) What is the average number of mosquitoes found at all traps/locations?